Summary Information

 Military Order of the Carabao, 1959, undated

-Materials pertaining to Navy organization, the Navy's mission, and naval personnel.
+Materials, some from the Naval War College, pertaining to Navy organization, the Navy's mission, and naval personnel.
+Also includes a program from the Grant Memorial Inaugural Parade.

 Miscellaneous - Correspondence, 1907-1970

-Includes an invitation to a White House reception.
+Includes wedding invitation and invitations to White House receptions.

 Miscellaneous - Magazines and Newspapers, 1898-1939